-Bro Park, Europe’s newest racecourse, officially opened on 16 June, 2016.
-Race meetings are regularly staged on both turf and dirt at the state-of- the-art-facility that is owned by the Swedish Racing Association and replaced Täby Racecourse as the home of racing in the Swedish capital.
+Bro Park, Europe’s newest racecourse, opened in 2016.
+Race meetings are regularly staged on both turf and dirt at the state-of- the-art-facility that is owned by Svensk Galopp (Swedish Horseracing Association) and replaced Täby Racecourse as the home of racing in the Swedish capital.
 It stages some of the most important races in Scandinavia, including the Swedish 2000 and 1000 Guineas in May, the Gr.3 Stockholm Stora Pris in June, the Festival of Swedish Racing with the Gr.3 Stockholm Cup International in September, and now also the Lady Jockeys' Thoroughbred World Championship in August.

 The racecourse is located in Bro which is approximately 30-40 minutes from the centre of Stockholm by car and a similar distance from Arlanda Airport.

 The racing surfaces